evansnavage/evansnavage/README.md

 🔭 Currently Working on:
   - Simultaneous Bachelors and Masters degrees in Software Engineering
-  - Learning Embedded C, Web Accesibility, and Graphics Program
+  - Learning Embedded C, Web Accesibility, Algorithms
   - Unnamed game project in Godot 4.0
   - Tracking how many people are in a room with passive infrared motion sensors.
   - Tutoring Java students